 Trash.
 It’s not a particularly pleasant topic of conversation, but we all produce it, and we need a receptacle to hold it.
 Stainless steel trash cans are sturdy and long-lasting, plus they look great.
 But, how do you find the right one?

 There are hundreds of models available, so which are the best stainless steel trash cans out there?
-We’ve picked our top five options, in addition to creating a detailed guide to steer you in the right direction.
+You've come to the right place to find out!

 First off, let's explore why you might choose a stainless steel trash can over other materials available, such as plastic or aluminum.

 Stainless steel trash cans are more hygienic than plastic.
 They're easy to clean and aren't as porous as plastic, so they're not as much of a breeding ground for bacteria (assuming you clean them regularly).

 Stainless steel is less prone to corrosion than aluminum.
 Although it is possible for poor-quality stainless steel to rust, the majority of stainless steel trash cans contain enough chromium that they provide a rust-resistant outer layer.
 Aluminum is much more likely to corrode.

 Stainless steel trash cans are hard wearing.
 You can expect a stainless steel trash can to last for many years.
 It won't crack and shouldn't dent easily.

 There’s a wide range of types of stainless steel trash cans, and these are some of the most popular:

 Stainless steel step trash cans have a pedal at the base that you step on to open the lid.
 Because you don't need to touch the lid, they tend to be more hygienic – this is particularly useful when preparing food in kitchens.
 On the downside, the step mechanism can fail over time.